Mega-TTS 2: Boosting Prompting Mechanisms for Zero-Shot Speech Synthesis: Introduction

-To evaluate the zero-shot performance of Mega-TTS 2, we conduct experiments on LibriSpeech test-clean~\citep{panayotov2015librispeech} datasets.
-Our results demonstrate that Mega-TTS 2 outperforms state-of-the-art zero-shot TTS systems~\citep{casanova2022yourtts,wang2023neural,jiang2023mega} in terms of speaker similarity and speech naturalness when utilizing a one-sentence speech prompt.
-Notably, when the length of the prompt is further extended, the performance of our model is significantly improved.
-These findings highlight the potential benefits of incorporating longer speech prompts in zero-shot TTS systems.
+Experiments on LibriSpeech test-clean~\citep{panayotov2015librispeech} and ESD~\citep{zhou2021seen} datasets show that Mega-TTS 2 outperforms other state-of-the-art fine-tuning and zero-shot TTS models in terms of speaker similarity and speech naturalness.
+Notably, when the length of the prompt is further extended, our method surpasses the fine-tuning baseline model in the objective and subjective evaluations.
+The extensive studies on adaptive prosody transfer further highlight the superiority of our proposed prompting mechanisms.
+The main contributions of this work are summarized as follows:

+\begin{itemize} \item We design an acoustic autoencoder that separately compresses the prosody and timbre information into the latent space, which allows our model to process prompts of up to 300 seconds in length effectively.

+\item We propose a multi-reference timbre encoder and an auto-regressive prosody language model to extract fine-grained information from multiple reference speeches, which bridges the speaker similarity gap between zero-shot methods and fine-tuning methods.

+\item Experimental results also reveal that the performance of Mega-TTS 2 surpasses the powerful fine-tuning baseline when we have 10 seconds to 5 minutes of data for each unseen speaker, indicating the superiority of our proposed prompting mechanisms.

+\item The proposed prosody interpolation technique ensures the controllability of prosody and is capable of transferring various speaking styles to the desired timbre.
+For instance, we can transform a voice with a sad tone into a happier one with the auxiliary prosody prompt from another speaker.